Semi-Transparent Labels

 First of all, we need a label.
 Let’s make a transparent version of the default pharma–bottle label:

-Now start a new project, drop a pharma bottle into the project, and assign the new label texture to the bottle.
+Now start a new project, drop a pharma bottle into the scene, and assign the new label texture to the bottle.
 You may also want to add a plane with a checkerboard texture so you can see the refraction better.

 Make sure the Replace glass with label box is not selected.
 If this option is selected, transparency will not work well.

-The back side of the label
+The Back Side of the Label

 The problem is that the back side of the label is still opaque.
 So let’s assign the same texture there: